ThomasAlanStevens/StevensSoftwareServices/README.md

     <img align="center" alt="Express" width="9%" src="/img/php.png">
 </section>

 I use a variety of different technologies and resources to create this site and the many projects contained inside it.
 The main tools are HTML, CSS, and JS.
-However I will use the tools and technologies that I feel I will be able to do the best work with.
+However I will use the tools, technologies, and frameworks that I feel I will be able to create the best work with.

 ## Optimizations